aiblocks/aiblocks-core/docs/software/commands.md

 * **testtx**
   `testtx?from=F&to=T&amount=N&[create=true]`<br>
-  Injects a payment transaction (or a create transaction if "create" is specified) from the account F to the account T, sending N XLM to the account.
+  Injects a payment transaction (or a create transaction if "create" is specified) from the account F to the account T, sending N DLO to the account.
   Note that F and T are seed strings but can also be specified as "root" as shorthand for the root account for the test instance.